International Journal of Applied Dental Sciences

 Results: The results of mechanical test indicated that there is no statistically significant differences in the average compressive resistance between two groups.
 Also there is no statistically significant differences in the frequencies place of failure between two groups.
 Conclusions: Compressive resistance of treated teeth restored with glass fiber posts doesn't affect when attached to two different adhesive techniques (Total etch and Self etch) using resin cement and adhesive resin cements.
 The pattern of failure in all samples is the preferred type and capable to restore and repair.

 How to cite this article:

-Almounajjed-Mohammad, Alsalameh- Ebtissam and Alnajjar- Bassam.
+Almounajjed-Mohammad, Alsalameh- Ebtissam, Alnajjar- Bassam.
 An in vitro comparative study of compressive resistance of endodontically treated teeth restored with adhered glass fiber posts using total and self etching techniques.
-International Journal of Applied Dental Sciences.
-2020; 6(3): 403-406.
+Int J Appl Dent Sci 2020;6(3):403-406.